 Positive Material Identification is performed at LTI by a nondestructive technique called portable X-ray Fluorescence Spectroscopy.
 The equipment provides direct analysis of solid metal samples for major elements, thin metal films, and can be used for RoHS screening of metallic and non-metallic samples.
 An X-ray tube is used to irradiate the sample with a primary beam of X-rays.
 Some of the X-rays are absorbed by the sample elements causing excitation, then fluorescence occurs as X-rays are emitted with an energy that is characteristic of the element from which it was emitted.
 The fluorescence X-rays are collimated and directed to an X-ray detector.
 The energy of each X-ray and number of X-rays at each energy level are recorded.
 The intensities of these X-rays are compared to values for known standards for positive material identification of the unknown specimen and semi-quantitative information.

 Combustion Method for Sulfur and Carbon Analysis

-High temperature combustion is used for carbon analysis and sulfur analysis to determine their content in a variety of metal and inorganic materials.
+High temperature combustion is used for sulfur and carbon analysis to determine their content in a variety of metal and inorganic materials.
 The test begins by heating a sample in a high-temperature furnace which is flooded with oxygen, causing the combustion of the carbon and sulfur in the sample.
 The gases are passed through a series of traps, absorbers and converters to remove interfering elements and to ensure the gases have the proper structure for detection.
 Infrared detection is used to determine the concentration of the carbon or sulfur.
 The infrared absorption detector measures the absorption of the infrared wavelengths characteristic of carbon and sulfur.
 The amount of energy absorbed is related to the amount of the carbon or sulfur in the test sample.Lower detection limits for carbon range from 0.1 to 10 parts per-million with upper detection limits of 2.5 – 3.5 %.
 Lower detection limits for sulfur range from 1. to 50 parts per-million with upper detection limits of 0.2 – 2.5 %.

 Inert Gas Fusion